Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Banks versus money transfer companies

 That’s why you can save money if you shop around for a specialist transfer company.
-These companies, such as WorldRemit, are experts when it comes to moving money abroad, and they can offer better exchange rates and minimal transfer fees.
+Companies like WorldRemit are experts when it comes to moving money abroad, and they can offer better exchange rates and minimal transfer fees.
 If you’re willing to take a few minutes to see if there’s a cheaper option available, your bank balance could benefit.

 |Money transfer company 1||Money transfer company 2|

 |Exchange rate||$1 USD = $19.7387 NIO||$1 USD = $19.6945 NIO|

 |Transfer method||Online bank account transfer||Online bank account transfer|